top of page

 In many cases, the crisis related to agent attrition can be traced back directly to a poor coaching culture:

-• According to a Gallup study, one in two employees surveyed had left their job at some point to get away from their manager.
+• According to a Gallup study, one in two employees surveyed had left their jobs at some point to distance themselves from their managers.

-• A survey by Randstad US revealed that 41% of employees who had left a job cited their direct supervisor as the primary reason.
+• A Randstad US survey revealed that 41% of employees who had left a job cited their direct supervisor as the primary reason.

 A poor relationship with the supervisor or dissatisfaction with their management style significantly impacted their decision to leave.